biemond/biemond-orawls-vagrant-12.1.3-infra-soa/puppet/modules/oradb/README.md

 - Oracle Database Client 12.1.0.1,12.1.0.2,11.2.0.4,11.2.0.1 Linux / Solaris installation
 - Oracle Database Net configuration
 - Oracle Database Listener
+- Tnsnames entry
 - Oracle ASM
 - Oracle RAC
 - OPatch upgrade
 - Apply OPatch also for Clusterware
 - Create database instances
-- Stop/Start database instances
+- Stop/Start database instances with db_control puppet resource type

+## Enterprise Manager
+- Enterprise Manager Server 12.1.0.4 12c cloud installation / configuration
+- Agent installation via AgentPull.sh & AgentDeploy.sh

+## GoldenGate
 - GoldenGate 12.1.2, 11.2.1

+## Repository Creation Utility (RCU)
 - Installs RCU repositoy for Oracle SOA Suite / Webcenter ( 11.1.1.6.0 and 11.1.1.7.0 ) / Oracle Identity Management ( 11.1.2.1 )

 ## Oracle RAC
 In combination with the [ora_rac](https://forge.puppetlabs.com/hajee/ora_rac) module of Bert Hajee (https://forge.puppetlabs.com/hajee/ora_rac)

-## Oracle Database types
+## Oracle Database resource types
+- db_control, start stop or a restart a database instance also used by dbactions manifest.pp
+- db_opatch, used by the opatch.pp manifest
+- db_rcu, used by the rcu.pp manifest

 In combination with the [oracle](http://forge.puppetlabs.com/hajee/oracle) module of Bert Hajee (http://forge.puppetlabs.com/hajee/oracle) you can also create
 - create a tablespace
 - create a user with the required grants and quota's
 - create one or more roles
 - create one or more services
-- change a database init parameter
+- change a database init parameter (Memory or SPFILE)

 Some manifests like installdb.pp, opatch.pp or rcusoa.pp supports an alternative mountpoint for the big oracle files.